Germany–United Kingdom relations

 West Germany was a founding member of the European Communities, later to become the European Union, which the United Kingdom joined in 1973.
-West Germany and the United Kingdom were some of the most powerful countries in the organisation, both having significant influence on its development.
+West Germany and the United Kingdom were among the most powerful countries in the organisation, both having significant influence on its development.
 Germany broadly favoured European integration, whereas the United Kingdom generally opposed it.

-East and West Germany reunified following the fall of the Berlin Wall in 1989 which marked the end of the Cold War, which led to East Germany sharing the superior relationship with the United Kingdom which it had developed with West Germany.
+East and West Germany reunified in 1990 following the fall of the Berlin Wall in 1989, which marked the end of the Cold War, hence an improvement of the relationship between East Germany and the United Kingdom, with which she had developed along with West Germany.

 Through membership of the European Union, trade and cooperation with the United Kingdom significantly increased in many areas, particularly in research and development which has created enduring links between the science and university communities of Germany and the United Kingdom.
-The United Kingdom is the second largest consumer of German motor vehicles after Germany itself.
+The United Kingdom is the second largest consumer of German motor vehicles after Germany herself.

 In a referendum on continued membership of the European Union in 2016, the United Kingdom voted to withdraw from the European Union and left the bloc on 31 January 2020 after 47 years of membership.
-Despite a slight reduction in trade afterwards, relations still remain strong in many areas.
-Their joint response to the current war in Ukraine has reinforced this.
+Despite a slight reduction in trade afterwards, the amity between the countries remain strong in many areas, which has been reinforced by their joint response to the Russian invasion of Ukraine.

 UK Government data reports 126,000 German nationals were living in the United Kingdom in 2013 and German Government data reports 107,000 British nationals living in Germany in 2016.

+Both countries are members of the Council of Europe and NATO.
+Germany is a European Union member and the United Kingdom is a former European Union member.

 Historical connections

 Shared heritage

 English and German are both West Germanic languages.
 Modern English has diverged significantly after absorbing more French influence after 1066.
-English has its roots in the languages spoken by Germanic peoples from mainland Europe, more specifically various peoples came from what is now the Netherlands, Germany and Denmark, including a people called the Angles after whom the English are named.
+English has its roots in the languages spoken by Germanic peoples from mainland Europe, more specifically various peoples that came from what is now the Netherlands, Germany and Denmark, including a people called the Angles after whom the English are named.
 Many everyday words in English are of Germanic origin and are similar to their German counterparts, and more intellectual and formal words are of French, Latin or Greek origin, but German tends to form calques of many of these.
 English has become a dominant world language and is widely studied in Germany.
 German, in the 19th and the early 20th centuries, was an important language of science and technology, but it has now largely lost that role.
 In English schools, German was a niche language and much less important than French.
 German is no longer widely studied in Britain, except at the A-level in secondary schools.